 The pristine white walls of Blenduk Church create a lovely backdrop against the greenery of the park.
 Srigunting Park beckons passersby to take a leisurely stroll through its manicured gardens.
 While you're there, remember to strike a pose on the pink bicycle.

-After exploring the nooks and crannies of the charming Old Town of Semarang, you can head by foot to nearby Chinatown.
+After wandering around the charming Old Town of Semarang, you can head by foot to nearby Chinatown.
 Following the Javanese, Chinese are the second largest ethnic group in Semarang.
 Naturally, establishments such as temples and markets catering to the large Chinese community have sprouted.

 The most famous Chinese temple in Semarang is Tay Kak Sie built in 1746.
 To be honest, I didn't visit this temple as I was too 'busy' soaking up the atmosphere in Chinatown.
 To compensate, here's a photo of a small temple I came across while wandering around.